 me reason I just needed to be more efficient, and I knew that every second saved in my life of rummaging through crap would benefit me in the long term.

 All the ancients wrote and spoke about fasting as a spiritual practice to cleanse the body, mind, and soul, and I can totally understand that now.
 Christians, Jews, Muslims, Buddhists, and indigenous peoples from North and South America, among many others, use fasting as a ritual in their spiritual practices.
 I haven’t had a psychedelic experience while on this fast yet, but as I work myself up to longer dry fasts, I anticipate deeper experiences.
 There have been incredible shifts in myself and the way I see the world that I can attribute to this fast and I encourage anyone who resonates with this to give fasting a try, even if only for a couple of days.
 I have felt this incredible sense of peace and calm while on the fast; it’s like I am in a constant meditative state where I don’t react to situations and can easily see what the best outcome and course of action for me to take is.
 (And yes, sounds crazy to me, too.)

-I interviewed Gino DiSerio,who created the Master Fast System, on our new show, The Way Within, where he talks about his 26-year journey to create the system.
+Gino DiSerio created the Master Fast System and he states it took him about his 26 years to create the system.
 It goes against many of the concepts we have learned from the mainstream establishment, but I promise, it’s definitely an interesting listen.
 I also plan to share more specifics of my journey and create a fasting program on my own (along with Gino) in the near future.
 I have decided to break the fast after 55 days and losing 35 pounds, and will rebuild as a fruitarian on a mono diet and see how I feel.
 My intuition is telling me to do this, and I intend to listen.

 This free online 9-part docuseries is going to change everything you think you know about diabetes and obesity.